bkleinen/bkleinen.github.io/hugo/content/classes/ss2022/info1/labs/exercise-04.md

 ## Pre-lab

 <span class = "attention">
 Prepare your prelab before coming to class!
-We will talk about it briefly.
+Doing the pre-lab will save you time during the lab.
 </span>

 **P0.** Which of the following expressions returns true?
 After writing your answers on paper, open the CodePad in BlueJ and try it out.